MathewHDYT/OneShare/_docs/notes/cybersecurity/networking.md

 ![IP](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/ip.png)

 As recalled earlier devices can be on both a private and public **network**.
-Depeding on where they are will determine what type of **`IP` address** they have, which is also either public or private.
+Depending on where they are will determine what type of **`IP` address** they have, which is also either public or private.

 **DEVICE NAME** | **IP ADDRESS** | **IP ADDRESS TYPE** |
 --------------- | -------------- | ------------------- |